by mcaines@gmail.com | Nov 24, 2016 | Healthy Living, Off the Mat

 A few steps takes you to the yoga room where you exchange greetings and smiles with your fellow participants.
 Rolling out your mat you lay on your back before the class begins, indulging in the warmth, the peace, the perfection of the moment.
 The class unfolds in a sweet and sweaty journey, leaving you with so much energy and spark for the day ahead.

 You join the group for breakfast and share morning stories as you enjoy an amazing array of fresh and healthy treats.
-A img_5988huge grin spreads over your face as you consider the only decisions you have to make today: Lounge on the beach?
+A huge grin spreads over your face as you consider the only decisions you have to make today: Lounge on the beach?
 Swim in the ocean?
 Ride a bike into town?
 Relax with a massage?
 Explore and sightsee?
 So what do you do?
 Whatever YOU want; the gorgeous sun warms you all day long as you engage in whatever is calling your name.

 A late afternoon class takes you back to your mat for more yoga, a delicious dance of breath, movement, strength, stretch, laughter, and rest; a glance up from Pigeon Pose and you catch the last few incredible moments of the sun setting.
 A beautiful dinner with your new friends closes out the day and you fall into bed glowing, full, and happy.
 Repeat for 6 more days and you’ll have had one of the most fun and fulfilling trips of your life.